Protecting Hector's and Māui dolphins

 - areas that pose the greatest risk.

-MPI has monitoring programmes in place to help assess the effectiveness of current fishing restrictions.
+Fisheries New Zealand has monitoring programmes in place to help assess the effectiveness of current fishing restrictions.
 These programmes look at whether more measures are needed.

 Independent monitoring programmes are also carried out by external groups – like marine scientists.